The 7 Biggest Crowdfunding Scams: Lessons to Learn

 Alice Ananian

 Alice has over 8 years experience as a strong communicator and creative thinker.
-She enjoys helping companies refine their branding, deepen their values, and reach their intended audiences through language.
+She enjoys helping crowdfunding companies refine their branding, deepen their values, and reach their intended audiences through language.

 Comments